HectorGarcia05/HectorGarcia05/README.md

 **RavenStack** is my personal brand for software, hardware, and technology projects.

-**Héctor Garcia** represents my professional identity, while **RavenStack** represents the creative space where I design, develop, and share my projects.
+**Héctor García** represents my professional identity, while **RavenStack** represents the creative space where I design, develop, and share my projects.

 This GitHub profile works as both a professional portfolio and a showcase of my work.
+You can see the full portfolio at **[hectorgarcia05.github.io](https://hectorgarcia05.github.io)**.

 ---